External Opportunities

 The School of Medicine and its departments, centers, and institutes offer many rich opportunities for faculty professional development.
 At times you may also wish to explore professional development opportunities outside of Duke.
 The following suggestions are just a few of the many opportunities available on a national scale.

-The Hedwig van Ameringen Executive Leadership in Academic Medicine® (ELAM®) Program for Women is an intensive one-year fellowship of leadership training with extensive coaching, networking, and mentoring opprtunities aimed at expanding the national pool of qualified women candidates for leadership in academic medicine, dentistry, public health and pharmacy.
-The program's primary aim is to attain higher levels of women in executive leadership roles.
+The Hedwig van Ameringen Executive Leadership in Academic Medicine® (ELAM®) Program for is an intensive one-year fellowship of leadership training with extensive coaching, networking, and mentoring opportunities aimed at expanding the national pool of qualified candidates for leadership in academic medicine, dentistry, public health and pharmacy.
+The programs primary aim is to develop and connect successful professionals so they can confidently lead academic health care into the future.
 In 2022 ELAM launched a partner program, Executive Leadership in Healthcare (ELH) to focus on the unique needs of aspiring executive leaders in health care.
 Duke is limited in the number of applicants it can submit to ELAM and ELH each year.
 There is an internal selection process each fall.
 ELAM costs are shared between the Dean and the applicant's department.
 ELH costs are shared between the Chancellor and the applicant's department.

 Learn More